Equivariant vector bundles over quantum spheres: Generalized parabolic modules

 An interesting problem is evaluation of the quantum reduction algebra of the pair $(\g,\k)$ or, more exactly, of the left ideal $U_q(\g)I^+_M$.
 Its positive part is generated by a pair of commuting elements $z_{\ve_1}=e_{\ve_1}[h_{\al_2}]_q - q e_{\ve_2} f_{\al_2}$ and $z_{\ve_2}=e_{\ve_2}$.
 It allows to restore $V^+_M$ from the vector of lowest weight in $V^+_M$.
 Negative generators, which are unknown to us, would deliver $V^+_M$ out of the highest vector of $V$.

-The subspace $V^+_M$ is formed by "singular vectors" of a "subalgebra" $U_q(\k)\subset U_q(\g)$, which is also unknown (and whose existence is under question).
+The subspace $V^+_M$ is spanned by ``singular vectors" of a ``subalgebra" $U_q(\k)\subset U_q(\g)$, which is also unknown (and whose existence is under question).
 We believe that such a subalgebra does exist, maybe in an appropriate extension of $U_q(\g)$.
-One indication in favor of this conjecture is the presence of a coideal subalgebra, which is a quantization of the stabilizer of a different point on $\Sbb^{2n}$, cf. Section \ref{SecSymPair}.
+One indication in favor of this conjecture is the presence of a coideal subalgebra, which is a quantization of the stabilizer of a different point in $\Sbb^{2n}$, cf. Section \ref{SecSymPair}.